 Among the participants in the meeting, countries like France, South Korea, and the UK agreed on the need for strict regulations to restrict spyware’s misuse.
 However, Russia and China dismissed such suspicions and raised broader cyber threats as a more concerning issue, the meeting remained informal with no concrete proposals.
-John Scott-Railton, Citizen Labs’ researcher, warned of a “secretive global ecosystem” of spyware developers and brokers who are causing exploitations and increasing its abuse.
-As he has been investigating spyware abuses since 2012, John pointed out Europe, especially Barcelona being the hub for spyware companies.
-He also mentioned Europe as “an epicentre of spyware abuses” and emphasized the importance of better training for homeland security.
+John Scott-Railton, a researcher from Citizen Lab, described the rise of a “secretive global ecosystem” involving spyware developers and brokers.
+Having investigated spyware-related issues since 2012, he emphasized Europe, particularly Barcelona, as a central hub for these companies.
+John highlighted that better training for homeland security is essential to prevent unethical use.

 Digging deep into Scandals:

 Spyware scandals involving firms like NSO Group and Intellexa, a creation of Greece and Poland, took centre stage and intervened in the discussion.
 Greece emphasized in its 2022 legislation that they banned the sales of spyware, while Poland highlighted the need for local legislative measures to increase control over security and intelligence services, acknowledging that there is no justification or requirement for spyware yet it can be used legally.
-On the other hand, Russia criticized the U.S. and held them responsible for creating actual global surveillance and illegal interference in the private lives of citizens, referring to past revelations of the NSA by Edward Snowden.
+On the other hand, Russia criticized the U.S. and held them responsible for engaging in extensive surveillance operations and unauthorized interference in personal privacy, referring to past revelations of the NSA by Edward Snowden.
 China argued that national cyber weapons, like the Stuxnet malware, created as part of a U.S.-Israeli effort to undermine Iran’s nuclear program, pose greater risks than commercial spyware.
 The spokesperson from China emphasized that discussing issues such as commercial spyware and maintaining international peace is overshadowing the more harmful propaganda by governments.

 Claiming Accountability:

 As the U.S. faced criticism from Russia, they claimed to have made amends to control further damage.
-Under President Biden, the U.S. has implemented measures to contain commercial spyware effects by imposing sanctions and travel bans on individuals who have been tied to spyware abuses, indicating a much more difficult objective.
+Under President Biden, the United States has implemented new measures, including sanctions and travel bans on individuals linked to the misuse of spyware technologies.
 However, people in this particular field worry these measures might also affect those with legitimate roles in cybersecurity.